List of Bonkers episodes: Broadcast chronology

 When the series went into reruns, the Lucky Piquel and Miranda Wright episodes were usually rerun separately (i.e., all of the Lucky episodes, then all of the Miranda episodes, then the Lucky episodes again, etc.), even if the episodes were rerun out of order (the compilation episodes would be rerun with the Lucky episodes, then all the Miranda episodes aired last again).

 Each episode was given a production code by Walt Disney Television Animation.
 These codes are in the format "4311-xxx"; the Miranda episodes are numbered "4311-0xx", while the Lucky episodes (along with "New Partners on the Block" and the compilation episodes) are numbered "4311-1xx."
 The Miranda episodes' production numbers are not consecutive; several numbers are skipped over.
 The production codes have been sourced from the individual episode registration records in the U.S. Copyright Office catalog (since not all of these episode records have a listed production code, and because of the skips in the Miranda episode numbering, the codes for "The Stork Exchange" and "Toon for a Day" are not known).

 In addition, Disney's distribution arm Buena Vista Television used a different numbering system, with all of the Lucky Piquel episodes in production code order, followed by "New Partners on the Block", then all of the Miranda Wright episodes in production code order, (Note: This is the official chronological order of the series.) with the four compilation episodes randomly interspersed among the Lucky episodes (except for "If", which is placed between "New Partners on the Block" and the rest of the Miranda episodes).
 BVTV's episode codes carry the prefix "BK-xx".
 This numbering was also the order generally used when the series was broadcast outside of North America, except with "Going Bonkers" and "Gone Bonkers" moved to the beginning of the order.
 The resultant "international" order (excluding the compilation episodes) perhaps most closely reflects the series' in-universe chronology.

+In the Italian edition, as previously in the original, the episode "Stressed to Kill" is an alternative series finale who often focuses on Lucky Piquel who, by the end of the series, will improve his liking for toons.